Arvore Repo Hub

 $ npx @arvoretech/hub generate --editor cursor

-Done!
-Open in Cursor and start building.
+Done.
+Open your editor and start building.